Art-Sells/Arells/Build-Notes.md

 #### After Testing and Before Launch:
 - Store Private Key Cold & Make "ArellsStore" Code Private.
+- Create new API Key and store in cold place.
 - Delete all YouTube branched links
 ##### Send 5 day week notifications
 - inform on which wallet to download and which network to connect to, to prepare...
 December 17th (Pacific Standard Time)